gsouf/httpbin-php/README.md

 ### Use additional route with php.ini (command line)

-*Be aware that this feature is already manager by the ``ServerInstance`` class and in most of case you wont need it.*
+*Be aware that this feature is already managed by the ``ServerInstance`` class and in most of case you wont need it.*

 When you start the server you can pass a custom ini file.
 This ini file allow to gain more control on the application: